 § 20.
 An employee who utilizes or seeks to utilize the rights afforded by this Act may choose the opportunity to make up the time taken as guaranteed by this Act on a different day or shift as directed by the employer.
 An employee who exercises his rights under this Act shall not be required to make up the time taken, but if the employee does not make up the time taken, such employee shall not be compensated for the time taken.
 An employee who does make up the time taken shall be paid at the same rate as paid for normal working time.
 Employers shall make a good faith effort to permit an employee to make up the time taken for the purpose of this Act.
-If no reasonable opportunity exists for the employee to make up the time taken does not include the scheduling of makeup time in a manner that would require the payment of wages on an overtime basis.
+If no reasonable opportunity exists for the employee to make up the time taken, the employee shall not be paid for the time.
+A reasonable opportunity to make up the time taken does not include the scheduling of makeup time in a manner that would require the payment of wages on an overtime basis.
 Notwithstanding any other provision of this Section, if unpaid leave under this Act conflicts with the unreduced compensation requirement for exempt employees under the federal Fair Labor Standards Act, an employer may require an employee to make up the leave hours within the same pay period.